 - For birth certificates issued in other language than Portuguese or Spanish, an official translation to Portuguese is required by Brazilian law – to be done by a sworn translator. (translation can be done in Brazil)

-- Digital Photographs of your child (3 x 4 cm size – facing forward).
+- Digital Photographs of your child (3 x 4 cm size – passport style – facing forward) (it can be sent by email)

 - A photocopy of your child’s vaccination card. (it can be sent by email)